dortania/OpenCore-Install-Guide/extras/troubleshooting.md

 # Stalling on `apfs_module_start...`, `Waiting for Root device`, `Waiting on...IOResources...`, `previous shutdown cause...` in Catalina

-Verify your EC SSDT is enabled
+Verify your EC SSDT is enabled and correct for your system.

+# Kernel Panic `Cannot perform kext summary`

+Generally seen as an issue surrounding the prelinked kernel, specifically that macOS is having a hard time interpreting the ones we injected.
+Verify that your kexts are in correct order(master then plugins, Lilu always being first) and that kexts with execuatbles have them and plist only kexts don't.

 # BIOS reset or sent into Safemode after reboot/shutdown?